 Online FIR Bangalore – Can you really file it online?

-FIRs must be lodged at police stations.
+FIRs cannot be lodged online and must be lodged at police stations.
 However, the Bengaluru police have introduced a portal and a mobile app through which a report can be filed online in the case of lost items.

 This includes important documents such as passport, pan card etc, gold, computers, and mobile phones, computer accessories such as hard drives, watches and personal items such as bags, luggage, wallets, and cash.